SeyoungKimLab/Ornaments/README.md

 conda install -c bioconda gtfparse
 ```

-[Comment]: I think biopython and gtfparse are for the helper scripts not for the main Ornaments?
-Then, I suggest you say that above.
+These packages are not needed to run _ornaments_ itself, but are needed for the helper scripts described below to prepare the inputs to _ornaments_.

 ## Preparation of variants